IHsuanHu/LostAndFound/README.md

-# Lost-and-Found
+# Lost and Found

-You will need django to run this
+### This is course project, SSW 540 Fundamentals of Software Engineering.
+This project used agile methodology to developed a 'Lost and Found' system to Stevens library, and this project used Django as backend.

-$pip install django   #to install django
+<p>You will need django to run this</p>
-$python -m django --version   #to check django version
+<p>$pip install django   //to install django</p>

-$python manage.py runserver #this will start the webapp
+<p>$python manage.py runserver  //this will start the webapp</p>